Photo by Innerbody Research

 In addition, CJC-1295 and ipamorelin carry the same risk of milder side effects associated with many injectable peptides, namely injection site reactions and mild flu-like symptoms.

-Many of the therapeutic peptides you can purchase online are mostly research-grade products (that’s certainly the case with CJC-1295 and ipamorelin).
+Many of the therapeutic peptides you can purchase online are research-grade products, and that’s certainly the case with CJC-1295 and ipamorelin.
 “Research-grade” means that the peptides are designed exclusively for testing purposes, in laboratories.
 They are not intended for human consumption, as they lack the same purity and quality controls as their medical-grade counterparts.
-Even without the other safety concerns associated with CJC-1295 and ipamorelin, you certainly don’t want to contend with the risk of infection or genotoxicity.29
+The best way to manage safety concerns associated with CJC-1295 and ipamorelin is to access them after assessment by a medical professional, but even aside from those safety concerns, you certainly don’t want to contend with the risk of infection or genotoxicity posed by research-grade products.29

 Treatment protocols can vary depending on the prescriber and the patient, but there are usually some commonalities despite the variables.
 So, notwithstanding potential differences, here’s what you might expect with your CJC-1295 and ipamorelin therapy: